polterguy/polterguy.github.io/documentation/magic/components/tasks/index.md

 ![Hyperlambda task scheduler](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/scheduling-task.jpg)

-## The idee behind the task component
+## The idea behind the task component

 The idea behind the task scheduler is first of all to allow for creating dynamically persisted tasks that can be triggered by some future event, facilitating for _"Business Process Workflows"_ - In addition to scheduling your